-It’s super easy to get from the vibrant coastal metropolis of Tel Aviv to historic Jerusalem and it only takes around an hour!
-Ticket prices for buses, trains, and sheruts are competitive and if you wish to drivem, it’s a relatively straight line from one city to the other.
-If you need additional information on how to get from Tel Aviv to Jerusalem, read our guide below and choose the best mode of transport for you!
+It’s simple to get from the vibrant coastal metropolis of Tel Aviv to historic Jerusalem in around an hour!
+There are incredible tours in Jerusalem, and fascinating tours of Tel Aviv, and everything in between!
+Ticket prices for buses, trains, and sheruts are competitive.
+If you wish to drive, it’s a relatively straight line from one city to the other.
+If you need additional information on how to get from Tel Aviv to Jerusalem, read below and choose the best mode of transport for you!

 Getting from Tel Aviv to Jerusalem by Train

 Getting from Tel Aviv to Jerusalem is even easier since the high-speed train network began to operate between the two cities.
 The railway line opened in 2018 and is much faster than the older line, which is still in service.
-The fast train takes between 35 and 45 minutes with a scheduled stop at Ben Gurion Airport from Tel Aviv HaHagana Station to Jerusalem’s Yitzhak Navon Station.
-There are also further services to be announced to Savidor Central Station in Tel Aviv, and potentially more locations in the city.
-The cost of a one-way rail ticket is around $5-6 USD and trains are modern, with air conditioning and USB plugs allowing for a comfortable journey.
+The fast train from Tel Aviv HaHagana Station to Jerusalem’s Yitzhak Navon Station takes between 35 and 45 minutes.
+It stops at Ben Gurion Airport .
+There are further services tin the future to Savidor Central Station in Tel Aviv.
+They will add potentially more locations in the city.
+The cost of a one-way rail ticket is around $5-6 USD.
+Trains are modern, with air conditioning and USB plugs allowing for a comfortable journey.

 Driving A Private Car